Here come durable goods orders ...

-The January report on durable goods orders is set for release at the bottom of the hour.
+The latest reading on durable goods orders is set for release at the bottom of the hour.

-Expectations are for the report to show a 2.9% in orders compared to the prior month (which saw a 5% decline), with orders excluding defence and aircraft orders set to rise 1%.
+Expectations are for the report to show orders fell 0.7% in December after orders were flat in November.

+This is a series tabulated in nominal dollars, and so the decline is expected to largely reflect the impact that the strong dollar has had on import prices.
+Namely: they have gone down.

 Business Insider Emails & Alerts